Genghis1227/guide_eap_proxy/README.md

 Kudos to https://www.reddit.com/user/SScorpio/ that provided most if not all of the script from https://www.reddit.com/r/uverse/comments/9ii4t5/eli5_how_to_use_eaproxy_and_att_uverse/e9fbtoa?utm_source=share&utm_medium=web2x

+Thanks to user [h-parks](https://github.com/h-parks) for figuring out and merging the IPv6 portion from [jimbair](https://github.com/jimbair) posted [here](https://github.com/jaysoffian/eap_proxy/pull/36/commits/0abe21cfcfd181372cf1dbee91bdeea5926ff1e6) from the original eap_proxy.

+For the record, I currently do not use this setup but still maintain and update this guide as users continue to find use for it.

 I've used this only with a EdgeRouter Lite (ERL), but probably would work with most EdgeOS routers.

 This guide configures the ERL ports with the following: